undergrad-partner-school

 Student Organizations

-There are 4 student organizations and groups with open membership at this school.
-That includes sororities and fraternities.
+Based on the most up-to-date information available, there are 4 open-membership organizations at VanderCook College of Music.
+Sororities and fraternities are included in that number.
 At this school, 49% of male students are members of social organizations, while that percentage is 45 for female students.
-Other popular student organizations at this school are ACDA (American Choral Directors Association) and NAfME (National Association for Music Education).
+Other popular organizations among the students at VanderCook College of Music are ACDA (American Choral Directors Association) and NAfME (National Association for Music Education).

 Interested in media and communication?
 VanderCook College of Music publishes its own newspaper and has its own radio station.